 Students can choose one of two pathways in math:

 Pathway to AP Statistics

 Year 3 - Precalculus with Statistics

 Year 1 - Geometry (H)

 During these courses, students will learn traditional material from Algebra 1 and 2 and Geometry, with the focus being on problem solving and critical thinking.
 The ultimate goals are for students to develop a growth mindset, to cultivate a curiosity/passion for mathematics, and to create an excellent foundation for further study of applied mathematics.

-Having already begun the AP Statistics curriculum in F2S, we allow students to delve deeply into the subject matter during their senior year.
+Having already begun the AP Statistics curriculum Precalculus with Statistics, we allow students to delve deeply into the subject matter during their senior year.
 Past AP problems are used extensively, as well as problem-based learning.
 The potential for the application of statistics is broad, and we see examples of this application in many different fields.
 Students develop analytical and critical thinking skills as they learn to describe data patterns and departures from patterns; plan and conduct studies; use probability and simulation to explore random phenomena; and estimate population parameters, test hypotheses, and make statistical inferences.